Household Worship Guide – 09/07/14

 Pray For the Gospel to Spread Among All Peoples (Matt.
 9:37-38)

-• Click here for information about the missionaries in Botswana and how to pray for them.
+• Click here for information about various missionaries in Asia and how you can pray for them.

 Give us this day our daily bread